-Taking that $\mathrm{det}\mathscr G\not=0$, these $d_R$ twistors form complete basis in respective twistor space.
-The upper index is acted upon by left global transformations from the (covering) of the $SO(2,D-1)$ isometry group of the $D-$dimensional anti-de Sitter space.
-The lower index labels twistor basis components that transform under right local rotations from the (covering) of the stability group $SO(1,D-1)$.
-It is assumed that dimensions of respective representations of left and right groups equal $d_R$.
+Taking into account that $\det \mathscr G\not=0$, these $d_R$ twistors form complete basis in respective twistor space.
+The upper index is acted upon by the left global transformations from the (covering) of the~${\mathrm{SO}(2,D-1)}$ isometry group of the $D$-dimensional anti-de Sitter space.
+The lower index labels twistor basis components that transform under right local rotations from the (covering) of the stability group $\mathrm{SO}(1,D-1)$.
+It is assumed that the dimensions of respective representations of left and right groups equal $d_R$.
 Explicit dependence of $\mathscr G^\alpha{}_{(\beta)}$ on coordinates of the anti-de Sitter space determines incidence relations between components of the (higher-valence) twistors and these coordinates.
-The inverse of $\mathscr G^\alpha{}_{(\beta)}$ that enters definition of Cartan forms (\ref{1}) is expressed via its transposed and/or complex conjugate.
-For instance, for 5-dimensional anti-de Sitter space with the isometry group $SO(2,4)$ its double cover is isomorphic to the $SU(2,2)$ group of unitary symmetry, for which $\mathscr G^{-1}=\bar{\mathscr G}=J\mathscr G^\dagger J$ with $J$ similar to the $\mathrm{diag}(+1,+1,-1,-1)$ matrix.
+The inverse of $\mathscr G^\alpha{}_{(\beta)}$ that enters definition of Cartan forms \eqref{1} is expressed via its transposed and/or complex conjugate.
+For instance, for 5-dimensional anti-de Sitter space with the isometry group $\mathrm{SO}(2,4)$, its double cover is isomorphic to the $\mathrm{SU}(2,2)$ group of unitary symmetry, for which $\mathscr G^{-1}=\bar{\mathscr G}=J\mathscr G^\dagger J$ with $J$ similar to the $\mathrm{diag}(+1,+1,-1,-1)$ matrix.
 This implies the constraint $J\bar{\mathscr G}J\mathscr G=I$ that should be taken into account, when the matrix $\mathscr G$ is considered as variational variable in the action.